 We are highly dependent upon the services of our key employees and executive officers.
 The loss of any of their services could have a material adverse effect on our operations and future profitability.
 We must continue to develop and retain a core group of managers if we are to realize our goal of expanding our operations and continuing our growth.
 We cannot assure that we will be able to do so.

-A significant labor dispute involving us or one or more of our customers, or that could otherwise affect our operations, could reduce our revenues, and harm our profitability.
+A significant labor dispute that involves one of our customers or that could otherwise affect our operations could reduce our revenues and harm our profitability.